4rterius/cgtfs/docs/doxygen/static/mainpage.md

 $ doxygen
 ```

-*Note: by default, doxygen is configured to output RTF and LaTeX documentation as well.
-Turn off LaTeX if it is not installed on your system.*
+*Note: by default, doxygen is configured to output LaTeX documentation as well.
+Turn off LaTeX if it is not installed on your system. (./Doxyfile:1648)*

 *Note 2: this file is not guaranteed to contain up-to-date information.
 It is advised that you download the latest release and compile doxygen documentation from its source.*